• Home

 February 28, 2009 by Celia @ Fig Jam and Lime Cordial

 Last night, our friends Kevin, Carol and their Astonishingly Nice Juniors came over for dinner.
 It was Kev’s birthday, and we were making pizzas to celebrate.
-The four of us go back a long way – nearly 25 years in fact.
+The four of us go back a long way – over 25 years in fact.
 The wonderful thing is, we’ve been close for all those years – this hasn’t been a friendship that has waxed and waned – we’ve seen them regularly over the entire time we’ve known them, and being with them is like being with family.
 I can say what I think, feel what I feel, all without fear of judgment.
 We certainly don’t live out of each other’s pockets, but when we haven’t caught up for a couple of months, I find myself missing them.
 So last night was easy, relaxed and reaffirming – a perfect Saturday night.

 As Carol was bringing fruit, I didn’t make a cake for dessert, and opted instead for a batch of Divine Dorie’s World Peace Cookies.